 - to appraise and report to the Board on the audits undertaken by the external and internal auditors, the adequacy of the disclosure of information, and the appropriateness and quality of the system of management and internal controls;

-- to review the independence of external auditors annually and to consider the appointment or re-appointment of external auditors and matters relating to the resignation or removal of the auditors and to approve the remuneration and terms of engagement of the external auditors; and
+- to review the independence of external auditors annually and to consider the appointment or re-appointment of external auditors, the level of audit and non-audit fees and matters relating to the resignation or removal of the auditors and to approve the remuneration and terms of engagement of the external auditors; and

 The AC reviewed all the non-audit services provided by the external auditors and the aggregate amount of audit fees paid to them.
-For details of fees payable to the external auditors in respect of audit and non-audit services, please refer to "Note 25 of the Notes to the Financial Statements" section of this annual report.
-The AC is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors; hence has recommended the re-appointment of Messrs KPMG LLP as external auditors of the Company at the coming AGM of the Company.
+For details of fees payable to the external auditors in respect of audit and non-audit services, please refer to note 22 of the financial statements of this annual report.
+The AC is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors; hence has recommended the re-appointment of KPMG LLP as external auditors of the Company at the coming AGM of the Company.

 The AC has explicit authority within the scope of its responsibilities to seek any information it requires or to investigate any matter within its terms of reference.
 The AC has adequate resources to enable it to discharge its responsibilities properly.